Combinatorial properties of Newton maps: Extended Newton graphs from Newton maps

-Then $\Upsilon(w_k)\cup \Delta_N$ is a connected forward invariant graph that is a union of Newton ray, Newton graph, and Hubbard tree edges.
+Then $\Upsilon(H)\cup \Delta_\N$ is a connected forward invariant graph that is a union of Newton ray, Newton graph, and Hubbard tree edges.
 All edges in the graph are disjoint, except possibly at their endpoints.

-\textbf{Pre-periodic postcritical points mapping into a periodic Hubbard tree:} Now suppose that some critical point $w_j$ is not contained in the forward orbit of any other critical point, and $w_j\notin\widehat{U}_k$ for any $k$.
-Let $r>0$ be the minimal choice of integer so that $N_p^r(w_j)$ is contained in a periodic Hubbard tree which we denote $H(U_r)$.
-The periodic ray connecting $H(U_r)$ to the Newton graph is denoted $\gamma(U_r)$.
+This construction depends only on the tree $H(q)$, namely for any $p\in Q\cap H(q)$, one has $\Upsilon(H(p))=\Upsilon(H(q))$.